ARM-software/ML-examples/cmsis-pack-examples/README.md

 - Access to Arm Virtual Hardware for Corstone™-300 (or Corstone™-310) v11.18.1 or a local installation of the equivalent Fixed Virtual Platform.

+> **NOTE**: For Visual Studio Code, the project contains a
+> [vcpkg configuration file](./vcpkg-configuration.json) that helps the required tools to
+> be installed without user having to install them manually.
+We recommend letting the IDE
+> handle the installation and environment set up at start up.
+>
-> **NOTE**: For Linux, we recommend using the script installer as this sets up the
+> If you need to use the CLI tools locally, we recommend using the script
-> basic paths required the the tools.
-Otherwise, paths like CMSIS_ROOT_PATH and the
+> installer as this sets up the basic paths required for the tools.
+Otherwise, paths like
-> toolchain root paths in the toolchain CMake files will need to be set manually.
+> CMSIS_ROOT_PATH and the toolchain root paths in the toolchain CMake files will need to be
+> set manually.
 > The script installer will prompt for the different paths:
 > ```commandline
 > $ sudo chmod +x ~/Downloads/cbuild_install.sh